-Each Respondent is required to deliver one (1) original and seven (7) copies of the Proposal by 3 p.m.
-PACIFIC on Tuesday, January 3 to the following address:
+Each Respondent is required to deliver one (1) original and seven (7) copies of the Proposal by 3:00 P.M.
+PACIFIC on Friday, March 29, 2019 to the following address:

-California Community Colleges Chancellor's Office Attn: Paige Marlatt Dorr, Director of Communications 1102 Q Street, 6th Floor Sacramento, CA 95811 PROPOSAL IDENTIFICATION / 1116-16205 It is the responsibility of the respondent to verify proposals are received at the location and by the submission date/time noted above.
+California Community Colleges Chancellor's Office

+Attn: Paige Marlatt Dorr, Director of Communications

+1102 Q Street, 6th Floor

+Sacramento, CA 95811

+PROPOSAL IDENTIFICATION / 1CLP17-0071S

+- It is the responsibility of the Respondent to verify proposals are received at the location and by the submission date/time noted above. - Submissions received after the above deadline will not be considered for the contract.